R.G. & G.R. Harris Funeral Homes v. EEOC

 - March 7, 2018: In a decisive ruling, the 6th Circuit overturns the lower court ruling, remanding the case.
 The decision reaffirms that Title VII prohibits discrimination based on gender identity and determines that businesses citing anti-LGBTQ religious beliefs are not entitled to an exemption from Title VII.

-- July 24, 2018: The Alliance Defending Freedom files a petition for certiorari with the U.S. Supreme Court.
+- July 24, 2018: The Alliance Defending Freedom files a cert. petition with the U.S. Supreme Court.